 - River Red Gums can sometimes drop large branches.
 We recommend you avoid sitting or camping under them and instead choose other shady trees.

-- Child-related employment screening as required by the Department for Education and Child Development
+Both Jim & Ruth hold current Police clearances, First aid certificates, Child-related employment screening as required by the Department for Education and Child Development

 - The wind is over 30kph